In-Class#

 int

-A number with a valid systolic blood pressure.
+A valid systolic blood pressure value.

 • diastolic